chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 ## Motivation
-Inspired by my work as an undergraduate researcher on the SPORES-HWO project — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, 2025) — I built HERMES to explore how agentic AI can automate astronomical research workflows.
+Inspired by my work as an undergraduate researcher on the SPORES-HWO project (under Dr. Courtney Dressing and Ph.d candidate Caleb Harada) — a NASA-funded initiative analyzing radial velocity data for
+120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, id.343, 56 pp.) — I built HERMES to explore how agentic AI can automate astronomical research workflows.

 ## Tech Stack